inversionduo/inversionduo/README.md

 hhheey hhii ^w^

-you can call me bad / bbh !!
+you can call me bad / avery !!

 he/him, but i dont mind other prns! [avoid fem terms :<]